Heart of America Senior Softball

 International Tiebreaker: Tie games at the end of time limit shall continue until one team has scored more runs than the other at the completion of an inning.
 Each team will start each additional inning with a runner on 2nd base.
 The runner will be the last player that completed his turn at bat when the 3rd out was made in the previous inning.
 No substitute or courtesy runner is allowed to replace the runner starting at 2nd base until he has advanced to 3rd base.
 If this runner is unable to continue to play, for any reason, the next previous batter will be the tiebreaker runner.
 The runner that was unable to continue may not play for the remainder of the game.
 All extra innings will be played with a 3-2 count.
 If the pitch is a ball, the batter walks; if it is a strike or foul, the batter is out.

 1. Racism will not be tolerated in the HASS League.
-Penalty could be the removal of that person or persons from the league.
+Penalty will be the removal of that person or persons from the league.

 3. Managers are responsible for the actions of their players.
 If you do not control your players, the manager could face the same penalties as the players, as well as additional penalties.